 We are subject to income taxes in the U.S. and in various non-U.S. jurisdictions.
 Please see the MD&A for a discussion of the factors that may adversely affect our effective tax rate and decrease our profitability in any period.
 The impact of these factors may be substantially different from period to period.
 In addition, the amount of income taxes we pay is subject to ongoing audits by U.S. federal, state and local tax authorities and by non-U.S. tax authorities.
 Due to the potential for changes to tax law and the ambiguity of tax laws, the subjectivity of factual interpretations and other factors, our estimates of income tax liabilities may differ from actual payments or assessments.
 If these audits result in payments or assessments different from our reserves, our future results may include unfavorable adjustments to our tax liabilities.
-Intercompany transactions associated with the sale of inventory, services and intellectual property are complex and can also affect our tax liabilities.
+Intercompany transactions associated with the sale or licensing of inventory, services and intellectual property are complex and can also affect our tax liabilities.
+In addition, any significant change to the tax system in the United States or in other jurisdictions, including changes in the taxation of international income, could adversely affect our financial statements.